 (d) When this section requires a covered employer to offer additional hours to existing part-time employees, the covered employer shall make the offer either in writing or by posting the offer in a conspicuous location in the workplace or electronically where notices to employees are customarily posted.

 13.102.080 Right to Rest.

-(a) An employee has the right to decline work hours that occur

-(1) Less than 11 hours after the end of the previous day's shift; or
+(a) An employee has the right to decline work hours that occur less than 11 hours after the end of the previous shift.